thornewman/snmptastic/README.md

----++++ About snmptastic
+ABOUT SNMPTASTIC

 Originally written in one day by Thor Newman during the fall of 2006.
 It was an attempt to provide a simple, secure, and reliable tool for Network Configuration Tracking using SNMP and was first created specifically for Cisco devices.

-Support for Foundry, HP, and then generic SCP to track UNIX or any other device Which allows SSH-key based file retrieval by SCP. n environments.
+Support for Foundry, HP, and then generic SCP to track UNIX or any other device Which allows SSH-key based file retrieval by SCP.

+Questions/Comments/Feedback Welcome to thornewman@icloud.com.

 Current Version is 1.9.

+LICENSE

+snmptastic is copyright (c) Thor Newman.
+It is freeware and may be freely used and distributed.
+No charge may be levied for it licensing, distribution, or use and it remains the intellectual property of Thor Newman,